March 2026 at Disney World: Crowd Calendar & Info

 I recall crossing the icebergs in Ski Patrol Training Camp and envisioning them as actual chunks of ice, which wasn’t that much of a stretch of the imagination at the time.
 I share all of this because you might not want to make concrete plans for the water parks or put too much weight in a hotel’s swimming pool when choosing a hotel or planning a March visit–you may not want to spend time at either.

-March 2024 Disney World Special Events
+March 2026 Disney World Special Events

-Let’s start out with the nonpublic events in March 2024 that impact attendance at Walt Disney World.
+Let’s start out with the nonpublic events in March 2026 that impact attendance at Walt Disney World.
 While there is no Beer Bong World Championship (let alone more unsavory events) held at the ESPN Wide World of Sports, there are youth events that can result in just as wild of crowds.

-The actual impact of youth sporting events on crowd levels is debatable.
+Nevertheless, the actual impact of youth sporting events on crowd levels is debatable.
 If you end up at the same hotel as them or behind a large group of cheerleaders in line or in the same Haunted Mansion stretching room as them, your perception of them will likely be very different than someone who stays at a different hotel and only encounters small numbers of them in passing.
 We speak from experience (including that very specific Haunted Mansion example), and say that this is generally not something about which you should be concerned.

 Then there are the public events held during the month at Walt Disney World.
-The 2024 Epcot Flower & Garden Festival kicks off at the beginning of the month, likely running from March 1 until July 5, 2024.
-This will spike ‘feels like’ crowds at Epcot, as it’s a big draw for locals who show up specifically for the event–to see the floral displays, eat food, and buy merchandise.
-One thing they typically do not do, or do disproportionately less than tourists, is rides.
-As a result, congestion is higher but wait times often are not.
+The EPCOT Flower & Garden Festival will kick off in early March and run for the duration of the month, likely wrapping up just after Memorial Day.
+This will spike ‘feels like’ crowds at EPCOT, as it’s a big draw for locals who show up specifically for the event–to see the floral displays, eat food, and buy merchandise.

 Regardless of whether you’re into gardening (I’m not) this is event has the park looking lovely.
 The flower tapestry by the Imagination pavilion, between Future World and World Showcase is incredibly picturesque, as are the many topiaries around the park.
-There’s much more than that, all of which you can read about in our Guide to Epcot International Flower & Garden Festival.
+There’s much more than that, all of which you can read about in our Guide to EPCOT International Flower & Garden Festival.

-Finally, there’s After Hours at Magic Kingdom and After Hours at Disney’s Hollywood Studios.
-These occur sporadically and, as the names suggest, are held after park closing.
-They have minimal impact on daytime crowd levels, but result in a slight bump in crowds during the evening ‘mix-in’ time.
 We do not recommend changing your plans because of After Hours at Magic Kingdom, but you might want to do DHS on a different evening.
 Normally, that park is great for lower wait times at the end of the night, albeit to a lesser degree on After Hours dates.

 Park Hours for March are usually pretty good.
 Walt Disney World has quietly been extending these, with Magic Kingdom now closing later and the other 3 parks opening earlier as a result.
 Of course, there’s a reason for this: spring break attendance forecasts!